Four-component relativistic calculations in a multiwavelet basis with improved convergence: Results and Discussion

-The current implementation uses the VAMPyR package (Python code) and is a proof-of-concept implementation to validate the use of the squared Dirac operator within the multiwavelets framework.
-This implementation can only deal with at most two-electron systems since it relies, as already stated, on Kramers' \ac{TRS} \cite{Kramers1930-hq,Wigner_1932} to reduce memory footprint and computational load.
+All \ac{MW} results presented were obtained with our Python implementation in the \remrchem{} project, whose source code is freely available through GitHub.
+Our implementation uses the \mrcpp{} library and its Python interface provided by the \vampyr{} package \cite{bjorgve2024}.
+This implementation can only deal with at most two-electron systems since it relies, as already stated, on Kramers' \ac{TRS} \cite{Kramers1930-hq,Wigner_1932} to reduce memory footprint and computational cost and can be considered a proof-of-concept implementation to validate the use of the squared Dirac operator within the \ac{MW} framework.
 This is the ideal starting point to consider inter-electronic interactions in the \ac{SCF} setting for the validation of the developed theory.
-However, as it is known from the nonrelativistic \ac{MW} implementation in the MRChem package (written in C++), increasing the number of electrons will not pose additional theoretical challenges, but only increase the required computational resources (memory in particular) as tested by our group and extensively discussed in Ref.~\citenum{Wind_2023}.
+However, as it is known from the nonrelativistic \ac{MW} implementation in the \mrchem{} package (written in C++), increasing the number of electrons will not pose additional theoretical challenges, but only increase the required computational resources (memory in particular) as tested by our group and extensively discussed in Ref.~\citenum{Wind_2023}.

-For the one-electron case we have considered the Hydrogen atom and the \ce{H2+} ion.
-For the former the analytical solution is available \cite{Bethe1977-fj}.
-For the latter, a recent, very precise numerical study is available from Ref.~\citenum{PhysRevA.105.052801}.
-For the two-electron case we have considered the \ce{He} and \ce{Ne^{8+}} atoms, using GRASP to obtain reference results as we have done in a previous study \cite{tantardini2023future}.

-The results for \ce{H} and \ce{H2+} are summarized in Table~\ref{tab1}.
-We have performed calculations by increasing precision, both by making use of the integral formulations presented in Sec.~\ref{sec:theo} for the operators $\hat{\mathfrak{D}}$ and $\hat{\mathfrak{D}}^{2}$.
-The \ac{MRA} results were obtained with increasing requested precision settings: $\epsilon = 10^{-4}$ $(k=6)$, $\epsilon = 10^{-6}$ $(k=8)$, and $\epsilon = 10^{-8}$ $(k=10)$.
-The $k$ parameter is the order of the Legendre polynomials used in each refinement box.

-Our results show that at low precision the two implementations are equivalent, when precision is increased, the $\hat{\mathfrak{D}}^{2}$ implementation leads to slightly lower errors (up to one order of magnitude) than the $\hat{\mathfrak{D}}$ implementation.

-The implementation has been also tested for \ce{He} (see Tab.~\ref{tab2}) and \ce{Ne^{8+}} (see Tab.~\ref{tab3}) atoms, to verify its validity also in the presence of the Coulomb interactions: the core $1s$-orbital is doubly occupied and our code explicitly enforces Kramers' \ac{TRS} \cite{Kramers1930-hq, Wigner_1932}, such that the 4-component $1s^{\alpha}$ is related to $1s^{\beta}$ by a quaternionic unitary transformation \cite{sun2011comparison}.
-The \emph{exchange} term in both the $\hat{\mathfrak{D}}$ and $\hat{\mathfrak{D}}^{2}$ formulations is absent because it exactly cancels out with its \emph{direct} counterpart in this simple case.
-Our current implementation is only a pilot code which has limited performance and can at present not be employed on larger systems.

-We report the comparison of our results with radial numerical results previously obtained using \textit{GRASP} Ref.~\citenum{tantardini2023future} in Tab.~\ref{tab2}.
-Also in this case we have performed calculations by increasing requested precision both for the $\hat{\mathfrak{D}}$ and $\hat{\mathfrak{D}}^{2}$ formulations.
-We observe that both implementations are able to achieve the requested precision.
-However, there is no noticeable difference between them.